exercism/jq/concepts/recursion/about.md

 such as `map` and `reduce`, or by [using streams][map-implementation] like `[.[] | select(...)]`.
 Under the hood, some builtins are [implemented using recursion][range-implementation].

-## Infinite execution
+## Infinite recursion

 Recursive functions, if implemented incorrectly, might never return their result.
 This can be problematic because each time a function is called, a reference is stored in memory where the VM should return the result (on the [call stack][wiki-call-stack]).
 If a recursive function calls itself infinitely, it is possible to run out of memory causing the VM to crash (a [stack overflow error][wiki-stack-overflow]).

-This problem of infinite execution can be caused by:
+This problem of infinite recursion can be caused by:

 - Forgetting to implement a base case.
 - Not defining the base case as the first clause.